JacqueLeeMeyer/project3_group4_moviedatabase/README.md

 - resources: contains source CSV files and the required ODBC driver for postgreSQL

 ## Extract Phase Goals

+### Some Ethical Considerations When Finding Data
 Originally, the intent was to connect to a movie database API in order to collect real-time and current data.
 However, the OMDB film API's free API key only allowed for a user to perform 1000 queries per day.
 In order to get a sizable data set, our team would have needed to run thousands of queries as each film search is a single call.
 Our options were to either run our extraction code over several days or to create multiple accounts to collect a sufficient amount of data which we determined to be an abuse of a free open API key.
 Instead, we found a Kaggle dataset that a user retrieved from a TMDB movie API already loaded in a CSV file format containing 5000.
+Notably, the creator of the Kaggle data source originally used IMDB's API but had switched to TMDB's API instead as their publishing of the dataset using IMDB had been found to violate IMDB's usage policy.
+These issues highlight the responsibility of a data engineer to follow policies of an API's publisher.

+### Extraction Steps
 The goal of the extract phase was to allow the team to get familiar with the content and structure of each of the two data files, and from there identify which fields we would need to create database tables necessary for the recommendation engine.
 We could see from the files that we were working with lists of dictionaries in both cases.

 Single record from tmdb_5000_movies.csv file containing information on each film: